nocodb/nocodb/packages/noco-docs/content/en/index.md

 |---------|-----------|--------|
 | Create new project | NC_DB | NC_DB |
 | Create new project with external DB | NC_DB | External database |

+## Project Structures

+We use ``Lerna`` to manage multi-packages.
+We have the following [packages](https://github.com/nocodb/nocodb/tree/master/packages).

+- ``packages/nc-cli`` : A CLI to create NocoDB app.

+- ``packages/nc-common``: A common library package used internally.

+- ``packages/nc-gui``: NocoDB Frontend.

+- ``packages/nc-lib-gui``: The build version of ``nc-gui`` which will be used in ``packages/nocodb``.

+- ``packages/nc-migrator-archived``: SQL based schema migrations or evolutions.

+- ``packages/nc-plugin``: Plugin template.

+- ``packages/noco-blog``: NocoDB Blog which will be auto-released to [nocodb/noco-blog](https://github.com/nocodb/noco-blog).

+- ``packages/noco-book``: NocoDB Handbook which will be auto-released to [nocodb/noco-book](https://github.com/nocodb/noco-book).

+- ``packages/noco-docs``: NocoDB Documentation which will be auto-released to [nocodb/noco-docs](https://github.com/nocodb/noco-docs).

+- ``packages/nocodb``: NocoDB Backend, hosted in [NPM](https://www.npmjs.com/package/nocodb).

+## Contributions

+All contributions are welcome.
+NocoDB projects can be found in the [NocoDB](https://github.com/nocodb) Github organization.
+Our core uses [The AGPL V3 license](https://github.com/nocodb/nocodb/blob/master/LICENSE) and all contributors should read the [contribution guides](https://github.com/nocodb/nocodb/tree/master/contribute) before making your first contribution.

+You can also share your thoughts and discuss with our community members via [discord](https://discord.gg/5RgZmkW) or [Github Discussion](https://github.com/nocodb/nocodb/discussions).
+We also share our [Immediate Roadmap](https://github.com/nocodb/nocodb/projects/1) and all opinions are welcome.

+## Support

+If you have any issues or questions, you can reach out for help in our [discord](https://discord.gg/5RgZmkW).